maiodani/maiodani/README.md

 ## 👋 Hi, I'm Daniel

-Hello, I'm Daniel — founder of [MayBit](https://www.maybit.pt), a digital solutions studio.
+Hello, I'm Daniel — founder of [MayBit](https://www.maybit.pt) and a software developer with a degree in Software Engineering.

-I hold a degree in Software Engineering and build tailored applications that combine performance, usability, and modern design.
+I build custom digital solutions focused on performance, usability, and modern design.

 ---